AnywhereFitness2021/AF_Backend/README.md

 Send GET request to /api/classes/:classId, passing through a classId parameter

-Returns: An object representing a class
+Returns: An object representing the class searched for

 ///////////